bassammalik/cogs188-final/README.md

 1. Implement additional control strategies
 2. Enhance the environment with more complex dynamics
 3. Add more realistic data generation or use real-world data
-4. Improve the RL algorithm or add more sophisticated ML approaches
+4. Improve the RL algorithms or add more sophisticated ML approaches
 5. Add additional components to the microgrid (e.g., wind generation, EV charging)

 ## License